What is the ORE?

 Part 2 is designed for candidates to demonstrate practical clinical skills.

-Candidates are allowed up to four attempts at each Part of the ORE.
-The ORE candidates will have to pass Part 2 within five years of first sitting Part 1.
+Candidates are allowed up to four attempts at each part of the ORE.
+Candidates need to pass Part 2 within five years of first sitting Part 1.

 ORE results